superbacked/superbacked/README.md

 This project would have never been possible without the support of generous patrons (thank you).

-If you love Superbacked, please star repo and consider [supporting](https://sunknudsen.com/donate) the project.
+If you love Superbacked, please star the [repo](https://github.com/superbacked/superbacked) and consider [supporting](https://sunknudsen.com/donate) the project.